Xsports: Pre-launch and launch of Xsports

 On August 16, 2025, Xsports officially launched at 10 a.m. local time, beginning its inaugural broadcast with the program Tapete Verde.
 The channel's first live soccer transmission, featuring the Premier League match between Tottenham and Burnley, started at 11 a.m.
 Brasília time.
 Xsports occupies broadcast frequencies previously assigned to Ideal TV, including UHF digital channel 32 in Greater São Paulo.
 The channel is also available in other regions via digital satellite antennas and subscription television services, and is accessible across multiple digital media and streaming platforms.
 Headquartered in the building formerly occupied by MTV Brasil in São Paulo, Xsports operates 24 hours a day, providing live sports coverage and sports-related programming.
 On the same day, August 16, 2025, commercial director Thiago Garcia introduced Xsports, the first over-the-air television channel in Brazil dedicated exclusively to sports broadcasting.
 Garcia stated that negotiations for the rights to major football leagues—including those of England, Spain, Italy, and Germany—were initiated at international events such as Sportel in Monaco and Miami.
 The channel currently airs events such as Novo Basquete Brasil, NASCAR Cup Series, the Copa Argentina, and the J1 League.
 On its premiere day, Xsports beat TV Gazeta in open television ratings.
 During its debut, it tied with Redevida and TV Aparecida, ranking close to RedeTV! and reaching fourth place at several points throughout the day.
 At its peak, it tied with RedeTV!, registering a 0.2 audience point during the broadcast of the German Super Cup.
 From 16 to 18 August 2025, Xsports drew a total audience of 2.5 million viewers, averaging 3.1 household rating points.
 The peak audience was 0.41 rating points on 18 August, surpassing the previous record of 0.33 set on 17 August during the broadcast of Alverca v Braga in the Portuguese Championship.
 On August 22, 2025, Xsports acquired the broadcast rights to the Bundesliga on free-to-air television.
 On August 23, 2025, Xsports recorded a viewership record during the broadcast of the Premier League match between Arsenal and Leeds, where Arsenal won 5-0.
 According to data from Kantar Ibope Media, the network reached a peak audience rating of 0.7 points in São Paulo, positioning itself as the fourth largest broadcaster in open television.
-On 29 August 2025, Brazilian media reported that, in its first 13 days of operation, Xsports reached over 6.1 million viewers nationwide, averaging more than 1 million viewers per day.
+On August 29, 2025, Brazilian media reported that, in its first 13 days of operation, Xsports reached over 6.1 million viewers nationwide, averaging more than 1 million viewers per day.
 From August 16 to September 16, 2025, Xsports was viewed by approximately 10.7 million people, according to Kantar Ibope Media data.
+On November 17, 2025, the Xsports channel became available on Disney+.

+On August 6, 2026, Xsports announced the acquisition of broadcasting rights for the Saudi Pro League.
+The three-season agreement covers the 2026–27, 2027–28, and 2028–29 seasons.